 Report SCCM Update Error to Microsoft

-To report an update error to Microsoft in SCCM console.
+To report SCCM update error to Microsoft in console.

 - In the SCCM console, navigate to Administration\Overview\Updates and Servicing.